-The department also provides advising and support to the Home Rule in areas that are not restricted to species, but are to do with environmental management in general, such as Greenland’s obligations in relation to certain international agreements and classification of Greenlandic animal and plant species according to their status.
+The department also provides advising and support to the Government of Greenland in areas that are not restricted to species, but are to do with environmental management in general, such as Greenland’s obligations in relation to certain international agreements and classification of Greenlandic animal and plant species according to their status.

 Scientific fields of work

 The department performs several routine assignments as part of the scientific work.
 These include age determinations using teeth from seals, belugas, narwhals, and caribou, assessment of the physical condition of birds, data entering, processing of biological samples, analyses of hunting statistics, handling of tags and biological samples, as well as planning and completion of set monitoring assignments.